-The Franciscan Sisters of Mary (FSM), a Roman Catholic congregation of women religious, are living out our mission to be the presence of the loving, serving, compassionate, healing Jesus through our compassionate care of God’s creation in collaboration with others.
+The Mission of the Franciscan Sisters of Mary is to be the presence of the loving, serving, compassionate, healing Jesus.
+Flowing from our Mission, we focus the power of our intention on compassionate care of Creation in collaboration with others.

-Mother Odilia’s encouragement to “Continue courageously” has inspired our sisters since the very beginning.
-And while we as a congregation are moving toward completion, we remain open to the Spirit’s call to renewal.
-Just as in 2011 we caught the Spirit’s vision for a new focus on compassionate care of creation, we hold ourselves in readiness for the new ways the Spirit will find to reveal God’s presence in and through each of us.
+For more than 145 years, Mother Odilia’s encouragement to “Continue courageously” has inspired our sisters to meet our future with trust in God.
+We remain open to the Spirit’s call to renewal, holding ourselves in readiness for the new ways the Spirit will find to reveal God’s presence in and through each of us.